 Place the blue background into the base of the tin.
-Then with the hot glue gun, stick the polar bear to the base of the tin can so that it sits a few millimeters in front of the background.
+Then with the hot glue gun, stick the polar bear to the base of the tin can, so that it sits a few millimetres in front of the background.

 Then stick the words across the front of the tin.

 Finish off this winter wonderland tin can ornament, by adding a red velvet ribbon to hang it from.

 As this was a sardine can, I thought it would be appropriate to pick a red Portuguese door for this ornament.
 I downloaded the door (available in the materials list above) and printed it onto matte photo paper.